MicrosoftDocs/Devices-docs/surface-hub/meet-on-surface-hub.md

 # Start and finish a meeting on Surface Hub

 Surface Hub is a collaboration device designed to be used in meeting spaces by different groups of people.
+This page explains how to [start](#meet-with-others-on-surface-hub-2s) and [finish](#finish-a-surface-hub-meeting-with-end-session) a meeting plus how to [save or share your work](#save-or-share-your-work-on-surface-hub) during collaboration.

 ## Meet with others on Surface Hub 2S